anderja8/smallsh/README.md

 toggle the ability to run background processes.

-Finally, there are three built-in commands: exit, cd, and status. `exit` will exit the shell, killing an background processes currently running first. `cd` will change the working direcotry of the shell. `status` will print the exit status of the last foreground process completed.
+Finally, there are three built-in commands: exit, cd, and status. `exit` will exit the shell, killing an background processes currently running first.
+A linked list data structure is used to monitor all currently running background processes. `cd` will change the working direcotry of the shell. `status` will print the exit status of the last foreground process completed.

 # Disclaimer
 This program has only been testing on LINUX operating systems, and should not be trusted on Mac or Windows machines!